Is There a Web 1.0?

 Advertisement

-• Web 1.0 sites are static.
-They contain information that might be useful, but there's no reason for a visitor to return to the site later.
-An example might be a personal webpage that gives information about the site's owner, but never changes.
-A Web 2.0 version might be a blog or Myspace account that owners can frequently update.
+Static web pages contain information that might be useful, but there's no reason for a visitor to return to the site later.
+An example might be a personal website that gives information about the site's owner, but never changes.
+A Web 2.0 version might be a blog or social media account that owners can frequently update.

-• Web 1.0 sites aren't interactive.
 Visitors can only visit these sites; they can't impact or contribute to the sites.
-Most organizations have profile pages that visitors can look at but not impact or alter, whereas a wiki allows anyone to visit and make changes.
+Most organizations have profile pages that visitors can look at but not impact or alter, whereas a wiki is a participative social web, allowing anyone to visit and make changes.

 Is it always a bad idea to take a Web 1.0 approach in web design?
 Find out on the next page.